-MUST be admitted into the Goodwin College of Education.
+Candidates for the Great Milwaukee Foundation Donald P. Timm Scholarship must be admitted into the Goodwin College of Education.
 Have a cumulative GPA of 2.75 or higher for undergraduate students or a cumulative GPA of 3.00 or higher for graduate students.
 Be enrolled half-time or full-time at NEIU (a minimum of six credit hours).

-This fund has been established in the memory of Mr. Mark S. Zinman who studied at Northeastern Illinois University and became a special education major at Illinois State University.
+The Mark Zinman Endowed Scholarship (for Special Education majors) has been established in the memory of Mr. Mark S. Zinman who studied at Northeastern Illinois University and became a special education major at Illinois State University.
 He always had a great affinity for children, especially those with special needs, and to provide financial support to a deserving student.

 Northeastern undergraduate and graduate students presenting their original work at academic conferences can apply for an NEIU Foundation Student Travel Award.
 These awards are made possible by private contributions to the NEIU Leader Fund and provide funding for major travel expenses such as airfare, hotel/lodging and conference registration.
 All Northeastern students are eligible to apply.
 Funding is limited, and the selection process is competitive.